State of the News Media Methodology

 Within each industry, the number of newsroom employees is limited to four occupations associated with news production: 1) news analysts, reporters and correspondents; 2) editors; 3) photographers (e.g., photojournalists) and 4) television, video, and motion picture camera operators and editors (e.g., news videographers, television news video editors).1 This allows a focus on newsroom staff rather than those on the business or distribution side, such as advertising sales agents, printing press operators and delivery truck drivers.
 (It does not allow for the inclusion of layout artists, designers or digital producers, as there are no occupation codes for employees doing this work specifically in the group of media and communication equipment workers.)

-Using this single source of data allows for comparable employment estimates across the industry groups by standardizing the occupations included rather than relying on estimates that are either specific to certain sectors of the news media industry or are not produced on an annual basis.
+Using this single source of data allows for comparable employment estimates across the industry groups by standardizing the occupations included, rather than relying on estimates that are either specific to certain sectors of the news media industry or are not produced on an annual basis.

 Additionally, OES uses the federal government’s North American Industry Classification System (NAICS), which subsumes the category most closely corresponding to digital-native publishers – internet publishing and broadcasting and web search portals – under the broader other information services industry, and only allows the data to be broken out for this umbrella category.

 The OES survey produces annual estimates by combining six panels of data collected over a three-year period.
 Every year, two new panels of data are added, and the two oldest panels are dropped, resulting in a moving average staffing pattern.
-The three years of employment data are benchmarked to represent the total employment for the reference period.
+The three years of employment data is benchmarked to represent the total employment for the reference period.
 Because annual estimates from overlapping three-year periods are based on nearly the same data, it is difficult to make conclusive year-to-year comparisons.
 Comparisons are best made between non-overlapping periods.
-OES data are not designed for making comparisons through time, and such comparisons should be interpreted with caution.
+OES data is not designed for making comparisons through time, and such comparisons should be interpreted with caution.